frankmarazita/obsidian-web/README.md

 A browser extension that allows you to quickly send the current webpage URL to your Obsidian notes.

+## Who is this for?

+This extension is designed for anyone who uses Obsidian and the [Obsidian Local REST API](https://github.com/coddingtonbear/obsidian-local-rest-api)plugin to manage their notes, and wants a simple way to save URLs from their browser directly into their Obsidian vault.

 ## Features

 - **One-click URL sending**: Send the current webpage URL directly to your configured Obsidian note